Efficient Deep Visual and Inertial Odometry with Adaptive Visual Modality Selection: Method

 \subsection{Training with Gumbel-Softmax}

 Sampled $d_t$ that follows a Bernoulli distribution is discrete in nature and it makes the network non-differentiable.
 Thus, it is not trivial to train the policy network through back-propagation.
-One common choice is to use a score function estimator to avoid back-propagation through samples (e.g., REINFORCE\cite{williams1992simple,glynn1990likelihood}).
-However, that approach often has slow convergence issues and also high variance problems \cite{wu2018blockdrop} for many applications.
+One common choice is to use a score function estimator (e.g., REINFORCE\cite{williams1992simple,glynn1990likelihood}) to estimate the gradient through the `log-derivative trick'.
+However, that approach often has issues with slow convergence and high variance \cite{wu2018blockdrop} for many applications.
 As an alternative, we adopt the Gumbel-Softmax scheme \cite{jang2016categorical} to resolve non-differentiability by sampling from a corresponding Gumbel-Softmax distribution, which is essentially a reparametrization trick for categorical distributions \cite{rezende2014stochastic, kingma2013auto,mohamed2020monte}.
 Though reparameterization tricks may be less general than score function estimators, they usually exhibit several advantages such as lower variance and easier implementation.

 Consider a categorical distribution where the probability for the $k_{th}$ category is $p_k$ for $k = 1, ..., K$.
-Then, with the Gumbel-Max trick \cite{jang2016categorical}, a discrete sample $\hat{P}$ that follows a target distribution can be drawn by:
+Then, following the Gumbel-Max trick \cite{jang2016categorical}, a discrete sample $\hat{P}$ that follows the target distribution can be drawn by:

 where $g_k=-\log(-\log U_k)$ is a standard Gumbel distribution with a random variable $U_k$ sampled from a uniform distribution $U(0,1)$.
 Later, the softmax function is applied to relax the argmax operation to obtain a real-valued vector $\tilde{P}\in \mathbb{R}^K$ by a differentiable function as in